 The biggest factor which will determine where your website will rank is whether or not you have a Search Engine Optimisation strategy or not.
 Really.

 Generally, most people will say that WordPress website rank higher than website builders.
 However, if you don’t do SEO on your WordPress website you won’t rank.
 If you have an active SEO strategy you’re using with your Wix, Weebly or SquareSpace site, you might have to work harder than you would with WordPress, but you’ll still do better than a WordPress site that doesn’t have an SEO strategy at all.

 So why do people say you WordPress is so much better with ranking?
 Well it might have been the case when website builders first came out, but now the big players have implemented some pretty strong SEO capabilities to catch up to WordPress

-The bottom line, is important and is one of the most important factor for small business.
+The bottom line is important and is one of the most important factors for small business.
 So, let’s look at the price structure of WordPress and website builders.

 For small business owners wanting to build their own site website builders are an excellent – if possibly costly – way to create an online presence.
 While historically they’ve been rubbished because of SEO, this isn’t as much of an issue anymore, and more important is having an active SEO strategy.

 On the other hand, website builders have been considered the “noob friendly” option.
 Again this isn’t really the case anymore, with a number of WordPress themes having excellent front-end editors.